-If the problem cannot be corrected within 15 days of the date the positive pressure was first measured, the owner or operator must initiate further action, including, but not limited to, any necessary expansion of the gas collection system, to mitigate any positive pressure readings.
+If the positive pressure cannot be corrected within 15 calendar days of the date the positive pressure was first measured, the owner or operator shall initiate further action to mitigate any positive pressure readings, including, but not limited to, any necessary expansion of the gas collection system.
+The owner or operator shall also conduct a root cause analysis, which shall include a collection system assessment as described in section 95471(j) in a 200-foot radius around the well, as soon as practicable, but not later than 60 calendar days after the positive pressure was first measured.

+If corrective actions cannot be fully implemented within 60 calendar days after the positive pressure was first measured, the owner or operator shall also conduct a corrective action analysis and develop an implementation schedule to complete the corrective action as soon as practicable, but not later than 120 calendar days after the positive pressure was first measured.
+The owner or operator shall submit the root cause analysis, corrective action analysis, and corresponding implementation schedule to the Executive Officer as specified in section 95470(b)(9) as soon as practicable but not later than 75 calendar days after the positive pressure was first measured.

-Corrective actions, including any expansion of the gas collection and control system, must be completed and any new wells must be operating within 120 days of the date the positive pressure was first measured, or it is a violation of this subarticle.
+Corrective actions, including any expansion of the gas collection and control system, shall be completed and any new wells shall be operating within 120 calendar days of the date the positive pressure was first measured, or it is a violation of this subarticle.